dymodi/dymodi.github.io/personal.md

 Gabriel García Márquez, *Love in the Time of Cholera*- Great book on love.

-Haruki Murakami, *Kafka on the Shore* - Some of my view and life and humanity is triggered by Murakami's novels.
+Haruki Murakami, *Kafka on the Shore* -  Murakami's novels formed some of my view on life and humanity.

 Erich Maria Remarque, *All Quiet on the Western Front* - We shall never fall into the fever for wars.